CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_biomeme.md

 {% include note.html content="All of these targets are mRNAs, so be sure to use appropirate lysis buffer (BLB from RNA bulk extraction kit) and mastermix (LyoRNA)." %}

 {% include note.html content="The 18S assay is included as a positive extraction control.
-The primers recognize an exon in the 18S gene, so there will be some signal from DNA in the reaction (the Biomeme RNA extraction isolates both RNA and DNA), however, given the large copy number for 18S transcripts, there should be much stronger signal for RNA.%}
+The primers recognize an exon in the 18S gene, so there will be some signal from DNA in the reaction (the Biomeme RNA extraction isolates both RNA and DNA), however, given the large copy number for 18S transcripts, there should be much stronger signal for RNA."%}

 | name | Sequence (5' -> 3') |
 |-------|--------|